gaphor/gaphor.github.io/tutorials/plugins.md

 -   `lselect(query=None)` -> returns a list

 `query` is a lambda function with the element as parameter.
-For example, to fetch all of the Class instances from the element factory:
+For example, to fetch all the Class instances from the element factory:

 ```python
 element_factory.select(lambda e: e.isKindOf(UML.Class))